alessandromigliore/InteractiveClassicalArt/Third delivery/Evaluation.md

 ### 2.2 Latency ![stars4](/images/stars4.jpg)

-The time between the rotation of the smartphone and the hologram rotation is ≃ milliseconds.
+the time between the rotation of the smartphone and the hologram rotation is few milliseconds, while the time between the shaking of the mobile phone and the appearance of the new hologram is 1-2 seconds.

 ### 2.3 Costs ![stars3](/images/stars3.jpg)